ygdes/miniMAC_5L/README.md

 # Tiny Tapeout : the miniMAC unit

+(MAC as in "Media Access Controller", one layer of a network protocol stack)

 - [Read the documentation for project](docs/info.md)

 - [Read about its design on Hackaday](https://hackaday.io/project/198914)